lyleantoine-collab/NLRPA/README.md

 # NLRPA 🍁
 ### *Newfoundland and Labrador Reconciliation and Prosperity Act*
-**Sovereign Legislation.
+**Provincial Legislation.
 Unceded Territory.
-We Didn't Wait for Permission. ⚖️🍁**
+Terra Nullius Was Always Fraud. ⚖️🍁**

-> **"Terra Nullius was always fraud.
-James Cook's 1763 map proves it."**
+> **"James Cook's 1763 map proves it.
+Their own cartographer.
+Their own evidence."**

 ---